wchiquito/jj-for-everyone.github.io/src/initialize.md

 A "repository" is a directory (folder) where Jujutsu keeps track of all files, including the ones in subdirectories.
 A repository usually corresponds to a project, so the version history of unrelated projects are not tied to each other.
-To create a repository, make a new folder on your file system.
+To create a repository, make a new folder on your filesystem.
 I will assume you use `~/jj-tutorial`, but you can use any location you like.
 `cd` into that directory and run `jj git init --colocate`.